As an organisation, we are committed to reducing waste volumes and increasing recycling rates across all our operations.

 Our objective is to make more efficient use of resources and enhance our environmental performance.
 In alignment with Government initiatives and targets, we are endeavouring to reduce our carbon footprint as an organisation.

 What can you recycle?

 The University of Waikato is constantly improving recycling rates through creative methods of engaging with our staff and student population.
 We are committed to reducing waste volumes and increasing recycling rates across all our operations.

-Eco Emporium is a sustainability space, where students can learn new skills, repair things, up-cycle unwanted items, volunteer, or seek advice on waste and sustainability.
-We run regular workshops and events.
-We also run Re-Cycle, where donated bikes are repaired and subsidised for UoW students.
-We also gift bikes to the Red Cross for new migrants coming to Hamilton.
+Eco Campus is an online sustainability space, where students can learn new skills, repair things, up-cycle unwanted items, volunteer, or seek advice on waste and sustainability.
+We run regular workshops and events, often at the Wellbeing Hub.
+We also run Re-Cycle, see below.
+Find us on Facebook or contact Katie Hine on 07 837 9463.

 We repair donated bikes, rent and sell them cheaply to University of Waikato students, as well as gift them to the Red Cross for new migrants coming to Hamilton.

-This initiative is run by the Eco Emporium and our great volunteers.
+This initiative is run by the Eco Campus and our great volunteers.
 We would not operate without our volunteers.
 A big thank you to everyone who donates their time and energy.

-For more information on open hours and bike donations, please contact Katie Hine 07 837 9463
+For more information on bike donations or if you would like to volunteer, please contact Katie Hine 07 837 9463

 Surplus Furniture- FurniCycle